-How much does a dog cost?
+- How much does a dog cost?

-But when it comes to buying a puppy, low price can be a warning sign that the breeder has not invested the time, love, attention and money that they should have in caring for your pup and their parents.
+The price of dogs and puppies has an extremely wide range.
+Most of you will be looking for a puppy, and they cost anywhere from around $300 to $4,000!
+When it comes to buying a puppy, a low price can be a warning sign.
+It could mean that the breeder has not invested the time, love, attention and money that they should have in caring for your pup and their parents.

 Good breeders invest hours and dollars on raising their dogs right and taking great care of them.

 Whatever you do, don’t be tempted by the cheaper prices for puppies at pet stores.
-Pet store puppies usually come from puppy mills, where animals are neglected and treated cruelly.
+Pet store puppies usually come from puppy mills, where animals are often neglected and treated cruelly.

-Dog breeds and prices
+Dog Price and Breeds

+The breed of your chosen pup will have a big effect on their price.
 There are a few different reasons for this.
-A lot is to do with demand, but some is to do with health.
-Dogs like Pugs can cost upwards of $1,500, because they are in high demand and have a lot of health problems.
+A lot has to do with demand, but some also has to do with health.
+Dogs like Pugs can cost upwards of $1,500.
+They are in high demand and also have a lot of health problems.

-Whereas some breeders have been accused of cashing in on the new ‘designer’ mixed breed dogs, which keen new owners will pay big bucks for.
+Furthermore, some breeders have been accused of cashing in on the new ‘designer’ mixed breed dogs, which keen new owners will pay big bucks for.
 A Pomsky for example could set you back at least $2,500!

+Others have to charge a lot of money for their puppies because breeding them causes great expense.
 Certain breeds like Bulldogs have been so far removed from their wolf ancestors that they can no longer produce puppies naturally.
-Most bulldogs for example are born by c-section, and the costs of this operation are high.
+Most bulldogs are born by c-section, and the costs of this operation are high.
 Often upwards of $2,000.

 How much does it cost to adopt a dog?

-Cost of owning a dog
+Cost of Owning a Dog